 Girl Day is an international annual event held during Engineers Week!
-Engineers Week is always the week in February that encompasses George Washington's birthday, February 22nd, as he is recognized as the nation's first engineer.
+Engineers Week, founded in 1951, is always the week in February that encompasses George Washington's birthday, February 22nd, as he is recognized as the nation's first engineer.

 Check out our Flickr album with photos from #UTGirlDay in 2023

 Find other UT Austin STEM programs on the STEM Starts webpage.

 At The University of Texas at Austin, we help nurture the next generation of STEM leaders with quality educational opportunities for children and adolescents, from preschool through high school.

 Our faculty, staff and students provide a wide range of high-quality STEM opportunities—including camps, classes, programs, tutoring, mentoring, professional development, curriculum, conferences and more.